boris-jenicek/ng-vibe/README.md

 As of now, `ng-vibe` includes the following packages:

 - **@ng-vibe/drawer**: A dynamic drawer library for Angular 17+, enabling the creation of beautifully animated drawers that can be controlled from both parent and child components.
-Located in `libs/drawer`.
+For more details, visit [libs/drawer](https://github.com/boris-jenicek/ng-vibe/tree/main/libs/drawer), and [Npm link](https://www.npmjs.com/package/@ng-vibe/drawer).
+- **@ng-vibe/dialog**: A versatile dialog library for Angular 17+, allowing the creation and management of modals and pop-ups with ease.
+Designed for flexibility and integration in a variety of applications.
+For more details, visit [libs/dialog](https://github.com/boris-jenicek/ng-vibe/tree/main/libs/dialog), and [Npm link](https://www.npmjs.com/package/@ng-vibe/dialog).

 ## Getting Started